 There are two ways to search for a detainee using the online detainee locator:

 - If you know the detainee’s Alien Registration Number, enter it into the locator along with the detainee’s country of birth. .
 The Alien Registration Number (also known as the A-Number) is a unique 8 or 9 digit number assigned to all immigrants in removal proceedings and certain other immigrants who have previously applied for immigration benefits.
 The A-number is found on all correspondence from immigration to a person.
 If the A-Number has only 8 digits, you must add a zero in front of it for the system to recognize it.

-2. You can also search by name.
+- You can also search by name.
 A detainee’s first and last names are required and must be an exact match (e.g., John Doe will not find Jon Doe or John Doe-Smith).
-You are also required to select the detainee’s Country of Birth.
-It is optional to enter the detainee’s Date of Birth to further narrow the search.
+If ICE’s records list a person’s name incorrectly, you will not be able to search for the detainee by name unless you know their recorded name.
+You are also required to select the detainee’s country of birth.
+It is optional to enter the detainee’s date of birth to further narrow the search.

-A list of detention facilities can be found at http://www.ice.gov/detention-facilities/
+A list of detention facilities, their addresses, and public telephone numbers can be found here.

 My domestic partner/spouse called me from detention and said immigration plans to move him to a detention center in Texas.
 Is there anything I can do to keep him in New Jersey?